Why Valerian Root Is Legendary for Sleep and Stress

 Thankfully, there’s equally good news for those of us who are prone to stress.
 Unsurprisingly, the qualities mentioned above make valerian root a winning herbal choice for stress management.
 It stands to reason that a root described as sedating and hypnotic would be a force against tense times.

-While it works on the nervous system rather than the musculoskeletal system, you might be fooled given its full-body relaxant effect.
+Valerian root works on the nervous system rather than the musculoskeletal system, but you might be fooled given its full-body relaxant effect.
 It’s possible that the regulatory effect of valepotriates on the autonomic nervous system may contribute to its ability to combat stress.

 However, of all the 150-plus constituents in valerian, none are proven to be singularly responsible for its superpowers.
 The reasoning is most likely due to the fact that specific compounds that inform the complex chemistry of the plant work together to create valerian’s healing profile.
-Personally, I see it as teamwork at its finest.
+Think of it as teamwork at its finest.

 Valerian Root vs. Melatonin

-Now let’s discuss taking valerian with another common natural sleep aid: melatonin.
-Melatonin is a hormone produced by the pineal gland, which you can also take as a sleep supplement.
+What is the difference between valerian and melatonin (another common natural sleep aid)?.
+The biggest one is that our bodies naturally produce melatonin.
+Melatonin is a hormone produced by the pineal gland, which you can also take as a sleep supplement (such as HUM Nutrition’s Beauty ZZZZ).

 Simply put, melatonin can help you fall asleep while valerian root will help you stay asleep.
 It’s safe and effective to combine the two natural sleep aids.
 You can also choose to alternate between the two from one night to the next.

-Consult your doctor before supplementing with valerian alongside other sleep medications, whether prescription or OTC.
+Consult your doctor before using valerian root supplements or valerian root tea alongside other sleep medications, whether prescription or OTC.
 You also shouldn’t take it with alcohol.

-You shouldn’t take it if you’re pregnant or breastfeeding, or within two weeks of surgery due to its effects on the central nervous system.
+When it comes to valerian root and pregnancy, you shouldn’t take it if you’re pregnant or breastfeeding.
+You also shouldn’t take valerian root within two weeks of surgery due to its effects on the central nervous system.

 Valerian is generally safe.
 However, it can potentially cause a number of mild side effects including dizziness, headache, and digestive issues.
-It’s also been reported to induce vivid dreams which, depending on who you talk to, could be a precaution or a benefit.
+It’s also been reported to induce vivid dreams.

 You can take valerian root in a variety of ways.
-First, you can opt for a valerian root supplement in capsule form and take it 30 minutes to two hours before bedtime.
+First, you can opt for a valerian root supplement (like HUM Nutrition’s Mighty Night) in capsule form and take it 30 minutes to two hours before bedtime.

 It’s also lovely brewed in a tea (and drinking a hot bedtime treat is dreamy in and of itself).
+Wondering about valerian root dosage here?
 Steep two to three grams of the dried root in a cup of hot water for 10 to 15 minutes, depending on the desired strength.
 Additionally, valerian and kava (another herbal remedy) create a stellar, soothing combination.

-It seems that valerian root works best when you take it cumulatively for a couple weeks.
+Valerian root works best when you take it cumulatively for a couple of weeks.